-Module learning outcomes: On completion of this learning event, the student should be able to: Make use of a calculator for scientific notation calculations
+Module learning outcomes: On completion of this learning event, the student should be able to:

-- Make use of a calculator for scientific figures and the use of signific - Solve problems relating to rounding of figures and the use of significant figures

-- Convert between different units of mass, length, time, volume and temperature - Describe the structure of atoms, ions, anions, cations and simple molecules - Distinguish between molar mass, atomic mass and formula mass and do calculations related to these concepts - Distinguish between different type of chemical reactions (combustion, combination, single displacement, dissolving of salts and acids in water) and write the corresponding chemical equations. - Identify a limiting reactant through mole-ratios, calculate percentage yield in chemical reactions and perform stoichiometric calculations. - Describe and do basic calculations on the behaviour of gases with changes in pressure, volume, temperature and amount. - Do basic stoichiometric calculations involving solutions. - Compare different acid-base models and do simple calculations relating to acid-base chemistry.
+- Make use of a calculator for scientific notation calculations - Solve problems relating to rounding of figures and the use of significant figures - Convert between different units of mass, length, time, volume and temperature - Describe the structure of atoms, ions, anions, cations and simple molecules - Distinguish between molar mass, atomic mass and formula mass and do calculations related to these concepts - Distinguish between different type of chemical reactions (combustion, combination, single displacement, dissolving of salts and acids in water) and write the corresponding chemical equations. - Identify a limiting reactant through mole-ratios, calculate percentage yield in chemical reactions and perform stoichiometric calculations. - Describe and do basic calculations on the behaviour of gases with changes in pressure, volume, temperature and amount. - Do basic stoichiometric calculations involving solutions. - Compare different acid-base models and do simple calculations relating to acid-base chemistry.